back

 Sozial- und Verteilungspolitik

-WSI: Key research topics: Social policy and redistribution
+WSI: Key research topics: Social inequality, social (des-)integration and social policy

 Research is concerned with welfare state and social policy changes, structural causes for the increase in social inequality, and the search for possibilities to foster a fairer distribution of life chances.